nicorozco/Networking/FInal Lab/README.md

  * Server Implementation: Javier Mojica Hernandez

  ## Description:
-A Python implementation of a chat server that allows two clients, running in independent terminals, to communicate with each other
+A Python implementation of a chat server that allows two clients, running in independent terminals, to communicate with each other over a Mininet virtualized network

 ## Commands
 - /register